Skip to main content

 • Info — nit-level.
 Naming, dead code, doc gaps.
 Surfaced for awareness but never blocks.

-A finding’s severity can shift up or down during synthesis if multiple specialists flag the same code (escalation) or if Core has high confidence the finding is a false positive (suppression).
+A finding’s severity can shift up or down during synthesis if multiple specialists flag the same code (escalation) or if Harmonia judges the finding a false positive (suppression).

 Re-reviews on push